 - Rest your foot and reduce any pounding exercises.

 - Stretches – In a sitting position, bring your toes towards you and hold for 30 secs and repeat 3 times before getting up to walk.
-These work wonders if you do them daily, especially first thing in the morning!
+These exercises can work wonders if you do them daily, especially first thing in the morning!

-- If you are overweight start a healthy diet and try a non- weight bearing exercise such as swimming for example.
+- If you are overweight start a healthy diet and try a non-weight bearing exercise such as swimming for example.

 - Try a gel heel cup and change to cushioning footwear like trainers.

 Recovery from Plantar fasciitis can be a lot faster after starting a course of conservative treatment, so come and see us!
 Your Podiatrist will have vast experience in the treatment of heel conditions.
-We can work with you not only to treat the Plantar fasciitis but also prevent it happening again!
+We can work with you not only to treat the Plantar fasciitis but can also prevent it from happening again!